So… Should You Desex Your Cat?

 Follow your vet’s advice – they can tailor aftercare for your cat’s age, breed and size.

-But before you go… Are you aware we offer new members who sign up online one or more months of pet insurance for free?
+Are you aware we offer new PD Insurance customers who sign up online one or more months of pet insurance for free?
 And no lock-in contracts so you can cancel anytime.
 No loss, all gain!